Thursday 19th April, 7:30pm

 Tickets are £12.00 and age 16 & under £6.00

-They are on sale from The House on The Rock, coffee/book shop in person, or you can buy them online here for a small booking fee
+Tickets are on sale from The House on The Rock, coffee/book shop, or online using the button to the right.

 In 1816 Peter Wharton founded a brass and reed band in the Yorkshire village of Queenshead – later to become Queensbury.
 John Foster, apart from being the founder of Black Dyke Mills, played French Horn in this band.
 It has been said on many occasions that Black Dyke was formed from it; however this is not strictly true, as “Peter Whartons band went out of existence through loss of members”.
 In 1833 a new band was formed named ‘Queenshead Band’, which may well have contained players from the former band.
 It is reported that this Band reached its Zenith from 1838 to 1843, at which time it consisted of 18 musicians”.

 On the 15th.
 September 2005 the band were proud to celebrate their 150th anniversary, two of the many highlights were the publication of “150 Golden Years”, a book by Dr. Roy Newsome, in word and photograph, describing the history and the progress of Black Dyke Band from 1855 to 2005.
 Also a unique ‘triple CD’ covering the recorded musical history of the band from the early days of 1903 to the present day.